 Before giving my recipe, I wish to explain the easiest method for roasting peppers.

 There are many ways you can roast them but I think the simplest is in the oven.
-Alternatively you can roast them on charcoal, which is the best, as they get the smoky taste, or on an open gas flame.

 - 1 tablespoon olive oil